Have I Got News for You: Format

-Episodes are usually set to around 30 minutes in length, and are edited from the footage taken from a longer recording session the day before an episode is broadcast.
+Episodes are usually set to around 30 minutes in length and are edited from the footage taken from a longer recording session the day before an episode is broadcast.
 The time frame given is used to allow the programme to retain the topical elements that an episode will feature, while allowing for any potentially defamatory material to be cut by the BBC's team of lawyers to avoid legal issues.
 The focus on each episode is on four panellists – the show's two regulars, and two guests – split between two teams, answering questions related to topical items in the news that occurred within the previous week, but the format often forgoes this aspect and the scoring system in favour of the panellists' witty exchanges, jokes, and satirical discussions on the question's relevant news item.

 Each episode consists of a general format that is largely unchanged since the programme first premiered.
-All begin with an introduction by the host, who gives out a set of satirical, fictional comedic news stories that are often accompanied with a video clip from news programmes or general public recordings to provide the joke, followed by introductions of the episode's guest panellists.
+All begin with an introduction by the host, who gives out a set of satirical, fictional comedic news stories that are often accompanied with a photograph or video clip from news programmes or general public recordings to provide the joke, followed by introductions of the episode's guest panellists.
 After this, the episode focuses on four rounds that generally follow the same arrangement: